I Love L.A.: Sports

-In June 2014, as part of losing a bet on the National Hockey League finals between the New York Rangers and the Los Angeles Kings with Los Angeles mayor Eric Garcetti, New York City mayor Bill de Blasio sang the song on Jimmy Kimmel Live!, wearing an "I Love L.A."
+In June 2014, as part of losing a bet with Los Angeles mayor Eric Garcetti on the Stanley Cup Finals between the Kings and the New York Rangers, New York City mayor Bill de Blasio sang the song on Jimmy Kimmel Live!, wearing an "I Love L.A."
 T-shirt and accompanied by disadvantaged youth from the 52nd Street Project.